snijderlab/stitch/BatchFiles.md

 ##### EnforceUnique (s)

 Determines of the paths/reads of this segment will be forced to the best template(s) or just all templates which score high enough.
 If your batchfiles contains multiple segments or segment groups the best placement for the read across all of these templates is forced.
-Setting this options for TemplateMatching sets the default value for use in Recombine.
+Setting this options for ing sets the default value for use in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

 ##### ForceGermlineIsoleucine (s)

 With this option on the program will force an Isoleucine (I) if the consensus sequence has a Leucine (L) as highest scoring amino acid and the template (germline for antibodies) contains an Isoleucine at that position.
-Setting this options for TemplateMatching overrules the value set in Recombine.
+Setting this options for ing overrules the value set in Recombine.
 Possible values: `True` and `False`.
 Default: `True`.

+##### BuildTree (s)

+With this option on the program will generate a very basic phylogenetic tree of the provided templates within each segment.
+Possible values: `True` and `False`.
+Default: `True`.

 ##### Segments (m)

 Defines a list of segments to match against.
 A single segment is defined by the parameter `Segment` which can be defined multiple times within `Segments`.
 Segments will be read based on their extension `.txt` will be read as Simple, `.fasta` as Fasta and `.csv` as Peaks.
 For Peaks extra parameters can be attached.
 All properties used in a peaks definition can also be used in this definition, with the caveat that here they should be prefixed with `Peaks`.

-`CutoffScore`, `Alphabet`, `EnforceUnique`, and `Scoring` can be defined to overrule the definition of the respective parameter in TemplateMatching.
+`CutoffScore`, `Alphabet`, `EnforceUnique`, and `Scoring` can be defined to overrule the definition of the respective parameter in ing.

 Only when using recombination the properties `Identifier` and `ClassChars` are useful.
 The `Identifier` property takes a regex to parse the identifier from the full fasta header.
 The `ClassChars` property takes a number signifying the amount of chars that make up the name of the class (eg IgG1/IgG2/etc), these characters will be taken from the start of the identifier.
 When no `ClassChars` is present there will be no differentiation between classes in the results page.